 - Chest pain, especially after physical exertion or heavy meals

-- Heart murmurs (unusual sounds associated with heartbeats)
+- Murmurs (unusual sounds associated with heartbeats)

-Heart infections: There can be different types of infections based on where the infection occurs or what causes it.
+There can be different types of infections based on where the infection occurs or what causes it.
 These include pericarditis (infection of the membrane surrounding the heart), endocarditis (infection of the valves or inner lining), or myocarditis (a rare disease caused by a viral infection or autoimmune response).
 Symptoms include:

 - Shortness of breath